NCI-ITEB/tumor_epidemiology_approaches/sessions/session_9/practical.md

 In summary, this command sets some environment variables, runs a singularity container with specific configurations, and executes a shell script with a set of arguments.
 The shell script takes in several positional arguments and named arguments, and the command is specific to the context of the NGSpurity software tool.

-Detailed information about the singularity can be found [here](https://singularity-userdoc.readthedocs.io/en/latest/).
+Detailed information about singularity can be found [here](https://singularity-userdoc.readthedocs.io/en/latest/).

 **6\.** Submit the job using the swarm script